Financial-Times/origami-website/_components/branding.md

 ## Configure your project's brand

 The "master" brand is the default brand, but your project may use any of the provided brands.
-The brand is configured once and effects all components used by your project.
+The brand is configured once and affects all components used by your project.

 ### Build service
 If you are a [build service user](/docs/tutorials/build-service/), append the `brand` parameter to your build service url e.g. `&brand=internal`: